StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/readme.md

 1. Installed Python.

 2. Installed Ryujinx and configured Ryujinx.
-Extracted the ExeFS files using Ryujinx as well as having Yuzu installed.
+Extracted the ExeFS files using Ryujinx as well as having Yuzu installed and configured.

 3. You have installed Ghidra, installed SwitchLoader, setup the options and finished analyzing the main ExeFS file.